GrantBirki/fastly-tempo/README.md

       -e FASTLY_KEY='yourFastlyKey' \
       -e INSERT_KEY='yourNewRelicInsertKey' \
       -e SERVICES='ServiceId1 ServiceId2 ...' \
-      fastly-to-insights
+      fastly-tempo
     ```

 ## How to use this image 📚

 Before you get started, make sure that you have a [Fastly API Key](https://docs.fastly.com/guides/account-management-and-security/using-api-tokens) and a [New Relic Insert Key](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/insert-custom-events-insights-api#register).

-The Fastly to Insights image is configured by environment variables.
+The Fastly Tempo image is configured by environment variables.

 These are required: